 James Purdey & Sons, the Royal Gun and Rifle Makers, has announced it will be producing a commemorative trio of guns to celebrate 200 years in 2014.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.James Purdey & Sons, the Royal Gun and Rifle Makers, has announced it will be producing a commemorative trio of guns to celebrate 200 years in 2014.

 This highly collectable Purdey Bicentenary Trio comprises two shotguns and one double rifle, and will be accompanied by an oak and leather travel case, for carriage, and a custom-built glass case, for security and display.
 Each historic model has been carefully chosen to represent key design, innovation and craftsmanship milestones in the company’s 200-year history.
 Each gun will feature engraving representative of the era it was made, the Purdey bicentenary logo and a special serial number.